lostallmymoney/Razer_Mouse_Linux/README.md

 Also adds 2 lines to your .profile and a line to the sudoer's file to make sure you are always able to start the daemon on relogin.

 ## CONFIGURATION :
-The configuration file `keyMap.txt` has the following syntax
+The configuration file `keyMap.txt` has the following syntax :
-    `config=<configName>` set the name of the following config.
-The initial loaded config be `defaultConfig` unless specified as argument.
+    `config=<configName>` sets the name of the config.
+The initial loaded config is `defaultConfig` unless specified as argument.
     `<keynumber> - <option>=<command>`
     `<keynumber>` is a number between 1-14 representing the 12 keys of the naga's keypad + two on the top of the naga.
     `<option>` determines what will be applied to `<command>`.
 The possible choices are:

-- `chmap`: Changes the keymap for another config inside `keymap.txt` in `~/.naga`.
+- `chmap`: Changes the config for another config inside `keymap.txt` in `~/.naga`.
-- `champRelease`: Changes the keymap on key release.
+- `chmapRelease`: Changes the config on key release.
 - `unlockChmap`: Unlocks the config for a windowConfig that has been changed to another config (can also simply chmap back to the windowConfig).
+Simply said : Re-allows auto config changes per window.
 - `sleep` and `sleepRelease`: Sleeps.
 - `string` and `stringRelease`: Writes a string.
 This doesn't use xdotool so xdotool keys won't work.
 - `xdotoolType` and `xdotoolTypeRelease`: Types a string using xdotool (fallback option).
-- `key`: Does keyPress at press and keyRelease at release.
+- `key`: keyPress at press and keyRelease at release.
-- `specialKey`: Does special keyPress at press and special keyRelease at release.
+- `specialKey`: Special keyPress at press and special keyRelease at release.
 - `keyPressOnPress`: The xdotool key is pressed when the key is pressed.
 - `keyReleaseOnRelease`: The xdotool key is released when the key is released.
 - `keyPressOnRelease`: The xdotool key is pressed when the key is released.
 - `keyReleaseOnPress`: The xdotool key is released when the key is pressed.
 There seems to be a list of keys on https://cgit.freedesktop.org/xorg/proto/x11proto/plain/keysymdef.h but you need to remove XK_ and they're not all there so google them if you want to be sure.
 - `run`: Runs the command `<command>` (in bash /bin/bash) on key press.